appbaseio-apps/braintree-appbase-integration-server/README.md

 For managing the subscription and plans:
  For this project, we have created 5 plans and you can create your own plans and specify in the config file.
 You can set the webhooks after that to call the server which will then update the plan in the braintree.

-To configure the webhooks, one is required to run the curl statement that are available in the webhook file.
+To register the webhooks, one is required to run the webhooks.js once.

  This project ends the polling to check if the number of API calls has reach the threashold to change the pricing plane which otherwise would have required.